 Current Fuel (Gasoline and Diesel) Prices in Mexico

 Gasoline and diesel fuel Increase a few centavos a month in Mexico

-Mexican fuel prices increase around the 10th to the 12th of each month.
+Mexican fuel prices increase by the 10th of each month.
 Overall, the cost of gasoline is less than in many states in the USA.
 Diesel often costs less in Mexico than in many parts of the USA.
 The Mexican constitution was amended in 2014 to allow private investment in Pemex, mainly to fund exploration offshore and probably fracking.
 Cheap gas and diesel in Mexico used to be kept artificially low to keep people from being too dissatisfied with their government.
 Gas stations, however, are independent franchises.
 There were 9,600 gas stations in Mexico as of 2011.
 Hundreds have been built since.

 Before you look at the fuel prices and go away, please browse this site.